 Rules Specifically Applicable to University Housing

 Residents of legal drinking age may drink beer or wine in their residence hall only if they are not in the presence of residents or guests who are under 21 years of age.
 Absolutely no alcohol is permitted in the residence hall where underage students reside.
 Beer and wine may not be served or consumed in any common areas.
 No drinking is permitted in the common areas of the University residence facility (i.e., hallway, parking lot, etc.).
 Guests are expected to abide by the University’s rules while visiting SU housing.
 Students may be held responsible for the conduct of their guests.
 The Residence Life staff will confiscate or require underage residents to dispose of alcohol they observe being brought or having been brought into the residences and to stop consumption of alcoholic beverages in all common areas.
 Kegs, beer balls, and other multi-liter containers are not permitted in SU residence halls.
 The Residence Life staff will inform students of University policy, clarify if they are violating the University’s policy, and counsel them regarding the consequences of their behavior, both in terms of health and safety risks and legal consequences.
 Students in violation of the housing agreement or University policy will be held accountable.
-The Residence Life staff is to report offenders to the Director of Student Conduct.
-The students involved will meet with the Director of Student Conduct or a professional Residence Life staff member to determine appropriate sanctions if warranted.
+The Residence Life staff is to report offenders to the Assistant Director of Student Conduct.
+The students involved will meet with the Assistant Director of Student Conduct or a professional Residence Life staff member to determine appropriate sanctions if warranted.
 Any student failing to meet with a Residence Life staff member will be subject to termination of the housing contract for failure to comply with directions of a University official.

 Standard Sanctions for Alcohol Violations